 The application is submitted to the Tribunal Office along with the necessary civil and Church documents.
 These requirements are outlined in the application form.

 At this point there may be different possible ways to proceed.
 The information provided in the Preliminary Application Form allows Tribunal personnel to determine which nullity process is appropriate for the specific circumstances of each case.
 Whenever possible, the most abbreviated process is chosen and the Petitioner is advised at that time.
-The information in the application also allows Tribunal personnel to ensure that the Victoria Marriage Tribunal is competent to hear the case.
+The information in the application also allows Tribunal personnel to ensure that the Victoria Ecclesiastical Tribunal is competent to hear the case.

 After it has been determined that a formal declaration of nullity is required, and the case is accepted, the Tribunal begins to gather its evidence by first completing a personal interview with the Petitioner.